-- 1. Hardware and software are purchased in such a way so as to reduce the likelihood that any particular component was tampered with.. - 2.
-All hardware must be shipped or delivered via controlled methods that provide a continuous chain of accountability, from the purchase location to the operations location - 3.
+- 1. Hardware and software are purchased in such a way as to reduce the likelihood that any particular component was tampered with. - 2.
+All hardware must be shipped or delivered via controlled methods that provide a continuous chain of accountability, from the purchase location to the location of the operation - 3.
 The hardware and software are dedicated to performing the PKI activities.
 There are no other applications; hardware devices, network connections, or component software installed which are not part of the PKI operation. - 4.
 Proper care is taken to prevent malicious software from being loaded onto the equipment.
-Only applications required performing the PKI operations is obtained from sources authorized by local policy. - 5.
+Only applications required to perform the PKI operations are obtained from sources authorized by local policy. - 5.
 CA hardware and software are scanned for malicious code on first use and periodically thereafter.